ludocode/pottery/include/pottery/lifecycle/README.md

 ## Pass

-The lifecycle template defines `POTTERY_LIFECYCLE_CAN_PASS` if the type can be passed by value.
+If a value type can be moved by value (i.e. `BY_VALUE` or `MOVE_BY_VALUE` is 1), passing is enabled.
 This allows containers to define `insert()` and `extract()` functions that accept the type as an argument or return it.

-Without the ability to pass types by value, you must insert them with a method like `emplace()`.
-This creates an uninitialized entry in which you initialize the value.
+Without the ability to pass types by value, you must insert them yourself with `emplace()`.
+This creates an uninitialized entry in which you initialize a value or to which you move one.

-Currently this is only allowed if the type can be both copied by value and destroyed by value (in other words it is trivial in C and copy-constructible and destructible in C++.)
-This is fairly restrictive so it may be relaxed later if I can figure out a good way to make it work.

-For example with a vector of allocated `char*` it would be nice to pass `strdup()` straight to `insert()`.
-However such a type is neither copy-by-value nor destroy-by-value; the vector needs to make sure it is carefully moving it into place and needs to properly dispose of it if the insertion fails.
-Ideally I'd like to make `CAN_PASS` depend on move-by-value and destroyable but this is not yet implemented and may not be possible.